aravindballa/website/content/memos/I asked Speakers what makes a good Tech Talk.md

 title: I asked Speakers what makes a good Tech Talk
 date: '2023-07-26'
 type: 'Memo'
-description: 'I was at tech conference where I got to meet amazing people...'
+description: 'I was at tech conference where I got to meet amazing people'
 ---

 I was at React Nexus, a tech conference, recently which took place at Bengaluru in the first week of this month.